jimzhang629/Tetrode-Spinner/README.md

 # Tetrode-Spinner
-Make a more affordable tetrode spinner to spin your electrodes together without giving in to Big Neuro
+Make an affordable tetrode spinner to spin your electrodes together without giving in to Big Neuro